dimajix/flowman/docs/spec/job/execution.md

 6. **DESTROY**.
    The final phase *destroy* is used to physically remove relations including their data.
 This will also remove table definitions, views and directories.
-It performs the opposite operation than the *create* phase.
+It performs the opposite operation than the *CREATE* phase.

 ## Dependencies